 WHAT IS ENVIRONMENTAL LITERACY?

-Environmental Literacy is the desired outcome from environmental education.
-It is an individuals' understanding, skills, and actions that is applied to human behavior in order to develop and sustain an environmental friendly quality of life.
+Environmental Literacy is the desired outcome of environmental education.
+It is an individual's understanding, skills, and actions that is applied to human behavior in order to develop and sustain an environmentally friendly quality of life.

 ENVIRONMENTAL HEALTH & ENGAGEMENT